Woman in striped top texting

 There are a variety of malpractices in the workplace that can be reported through whistleblowing.
 If you’re holding information about any of the following examples of whistleblowing in the workplace, you have the right to speak out.

-What are the different forms of whistleblowing?
+What are the different types of whistleblowing?

-Internal whistleblowing - The most common form of whistleblowing is internal, where an employee reports wrongdoing to another party within the organisation.
+• Internal whistleblowing: The most common form of whistleblowing is internal, where an employee reports wrongdoing to another party within the organisation.
 This process may be outlined in your employer’s whistleblowing policy.
 For the report to be handled effectively by your employer, it’s essential to consult and comply with this policy.

-External whistleblowing - Whistleblowing externally involves reporting the incident to sources outside the organisation such as a relevant prescribed body.
+• External whistleblowing: Whistleblowing externally involves reporting the incident to sources outside the organisation such as a relevant prescribed body.
 When doing so, employees must reasonably believe that the malpractice falls within the remit of the organisation they are reporting to, for example, health and safety complaints can be made to the Health and Safety Executive.

-Cyber whistleblowing – This form of whistleblowing has evolved alongside the increased risk of security and storage of data online.
+• Cyber whistleblowing: This form of whistleblowing has evolved alongside the increased risk of security and storage of data online.
 These types of whistleblowing cases can involve security breaches, unsecure practices, encryption deficiencies, and being hacked.

 It’s important to note that discovering wrongdoings in certain fields of work require specific channels and procedures.
 If you’re unsure of which route to take, our experts are here to advise you to ensure your report is managed effectively.